bemineni/edm/docs/index.md

 # you can directly run api's defined from python ElasticSearch 5.0.0 and above
 print(edm.connection.cluster.health())
 ```
+### `refresh(index="_all")`

+Refreshes the indices.
+If we include a document, and immediately update or delete the document before the internal indexes are refreshed, then the operation can fail. refreshing the indexes will make sure that newly included records are available for modifying or deleting them.

+Parameters
+- index- Index to refresh, by default refreshes all indices.

 ### `add(item)`

 Add a document to be included into Elasticsearch once the transaction is committed.
-If this instance of data manager was not added to the transaction manager, then this call will automatically add it to the current transaction.
+If this instance of data manager was not included into the transaction manager, then this call will automatically add it to the current transaction.
+**In 6.x ELDAM will automatically create the indexes, if it doesn't exist.** If the transaction fails, the index will be deleted, only if the index was established in the current transaction.

 Parameters